-If you enter the park via any of the entrances on Al. Ujazdowskie, chances are you will end up, willingly or not, via some surprisingly hilly paths set with tall trees, at the vast artificial lake in the park’s centre, straddled by the magnificent Palace on the Water.
+If you enter the park via any of the entrances on Al. Ujazdowskie, chances are you will end up, willingly or not, via some surprisingly hilly paths set with tall trees, at the vast artificial lake in the park’s centre, straddled by the magnificent Palace on the Island.
 In doing so however, you risk missing out on a few treasures, so try to circumnavigate the park instead.

 Make your first port of call the Chopin Monument, a Secessionist monument sculpted in 1908 and set at the side of a small pond.
 Chopin is depicted right here in Łazienki, sheltering from the sun under the branches of a tree.
 Almost hidden in the trees a few metres from Chopin is the astonishing Temple of the Sibyl (currently closed to the public) an 1820s replica Greek Temple, built entirely in wood.
 Look out too for a gaggle of other little buildings around here, such as the Hermitage, the Egyptian Temple and the Water Tower.
 Alas, none are presently open to the public.

 Head next for the Belvedere Palace, traditionally the residence of the Polish President during the 20th century, and now used to host visiting heads of state.
 Built in 1694, but thoroughly remodelled in 1818, for the best views of the palace and some outstanding photo opportunities, you should look at it face on from Al. Ujazdowskie: it is a wonder of Neo-Classical design, complete with tympanum and oversized Corinthian columns.
 As you might expect given its function, most of the building is off limits.